smfo/whatILearntToday/React/react.fragment.md

     );
 }
 ```
-Right now, key is the only attribut ethat can be passed to Fragment.
+Right now, key is the only attribute that can be passed to Fragment.